-When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.
+- When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
+Always connect directly to the computer's USB port.